festusoladayoonline-debug/antimicrobial-ml-tutorial/README.md

 Each lesson includes hands‑on exercises and mini‑projects to reinforce the concepts.

+### Notebook 01: Summarizes all Lessons from Lesson 1 to 3

-### Notebook 2: Accessing Real DFT Data from the Materials Project
+### Notebook 02: Accessing Real DFT Data from the Materials Project

 **Objective:** Learn how to programmatically access the Materials Project database and retrieve DFT‑computed properties for materials relevant to antimicrobial activity.